obrunopatrick/AgiotaBot/README.md

 Contribuições são sempre bem-vindas!

 ### Licença
-istribuído sob a licença MIT.
+Distribuído sob a licença MIT.